-This post is a contribution from our super amigxs and friends The Black Lunch Table (BLT)
+This post is authored by our super amigxs and friends The Black Lunch Table (BLT) as a contribution to #VisibleWikiWomen

 Let us introduce ourselves!
 The Black Lunch Table (BLT) is an ongoing collaboration begun in 2005 between artists Jina Valentine and Heather Hart.
 After meeting at an artist’s residency and organizing around literal lunch tables, the project has taken the lunchroom phenomenon as its starting point.
 The BLT’s primary aim is the production of discursive sites, where cultural producers engage in dialogue on a variety of critical issues.